Irosfouggari/RM-THESIS---The-UA-Graph/README.md

 In order to evaluate both our methodology and the produced KG, we used the COVID-19 Open Research Dataset (CORD-19).
 >

 # Production
 The production of the UA-Graph is based on the design of a flexible data model and then on the KG implementation.
-Therefore we discuss three aspects related to the UA-Graph production process
+There are four aspects related to the UA-Graph production process.

->Step 2: Topic Extraction.
->Input data: Data_lemmatized.txt from Step:1
->Output Data: LDA model

->Step 3: Scispacy Entity extraction.
->Input data: Only english publications from Step:1
->Output Data: All the available Scispacy entities: bc5cdr.csv, bionlp13cg, craft_md.csv, jnlpba.csv

->Step 3: Entity Preprocessing.
-All the entities should follow the pattern: Cord_uid, Entity, Class.
-So here we have to group all the entities based on the publication they belong to and then specify their class.
-Each csv file should contain only a unique class.
->Input data: CSV files extracted on step: 3
->Output Data: One class entities eg. Disease, DNA, RNA, CHEBI, TAXON ...
+-Model Design
+-Model Implementation in Neo4j
+-Data Collection and Processing
+-KG Population